Five Essential SEO items that you can’t neglect

 #3 – Title Tags

 A title tag is the small snippet of information that gets displayed at the top of a web browser.
-For your site, use your SEO plug-in (see above) and ensure that each and every page (and post) that you create has a relevant title tag that includes keywords from the text on the page.
+For your site, use your SEO plug-in (see above) and ensure that each page (and post) that you create has a relevant title tag that includes keywords from the text on the page.

 #4 – Image ALT Tags

-In the “olden” days, ALT tags (the text that pops up when floating a cursor over an image) were used primarily to help visually impaired users of the web.
+In the “old” days, ALT tags (the text that pops up when floating a cursor over an image) were used primarily to help visually impaired users of the web.
 These days, in additions to this important role they still play; ALT tags can be used to boost SEO by including keywords in them once again.

 Are you starting to see a theme here?
 KEYWORDS are everything to SEO!!